dialex/start-testing/docs/toolbox/test-strategy.md

 ## Theory

 The test strategy is defined at the start of the project and can be revisited and reviewed during the duration of that project.
+It's typically created to specify the answers to the five Ws (see [**`W5H`** mnemonic]()).

-It's usually driven by the testers, yet it should always include feedback from all team members.
+The strategy usually driven by the testers, yet it should always include feedback from all team members.
 Their input is valuable because product owners know how stakeholders and customers will measure the product's quality, and because developers will partner with you to implement that test strategy.

 > A good test strategy is a rich collage of different processes, techniques and tools.
 >